smaranjitghose/DevOPs_Bootcamp/Module1.md

 A shell serves as the fundamental interface between users and the operating system, functioning as a command interpreter that translates human-readable instructions into machine-executable operations.
 At its core, the shell provides a programming environment that enables users to interact with system services, execute commands, and automate tasks through scripting.

-The shell operates as an essential intermediary layer in the computing architecture.
+The shell operates as an essential intermediary layer in the Operating system architecture.
 When users input commands, the shell parses these instructions, communicates with the operating system kernel, and returns the results in a comprehensible format.
-This translation process is crucial because the kernel—the core component managing hardware resources—operates at a low level that is not directly accessible to most users.
+This translation process is crucial because the kernel - the core component managing hardware resources - operates at a low level that is not directly accessible to most users.

 ### Linux Architecture: